nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 calls such logic *permission policy* and defines a framework to compose and configure such permission policies from the standard behaviors and configuration APIs.

-A particular permission policy defines the semantics (logic which defines if a transfer operation permitted or not) and MAY require additional internal data (like operators).
+A particular permission policy defines the semantics (logic thats defines if a transfer operation permitted or not) and MAY require additional internal data (for example, operators).
 If the permission policy requires additional internal data, it also requires the standard configuration API to manage that data.

-Often proposed token standards specify either a single policy (e.g. allowances in ERC-20) or multiple non-compatible policies (e.g. ERC-777 which has both allowance and operator APIs and two versions of the transfer entry point, one which invokes sender/receiver hooks and one which does not).
+Often, proposed token standards specify either a single policy (e.g. allowances in ERC-20) or multiple non-compatible policies (e.g. ERC-777, which has both allowance and operator APIs, and two versions of the transfer entry point, one that invokes sender/receiver hooks and one which does not).

 FA2 specifies an interface `get_permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's permissioning policy and configure it.
-This serves as a more modular alternative to the existing approaches in ERC-20 or FA1.2 and helps to define consistent and non-self-contradictory policies.
+This serves as a more modular alternative to the existing approaches in ERC-20 or FA1.2, and helps to define consistent and non-self-contradictory policies.

 #### The Taxonomy of Permission Policy